pcampeti/Like_and_PSE_tutorial/README.md

 4. Download transfer.zip file from the WeTransfer link I provided on Slack, unzip it and put it in the ancillary_files/ folder.
 5. I recommend to install xQML package (see instructions below) in a separate conda environment (let's call it "xqml_env").
 You will run the xQML_tutorial.ipynb in this environment.
 6. I recommend to create a different conda environment (let's call it "namaster_env") and install all packages required to run the NaMaster_tutorial.ipynb and Likelihood_tutorial.ipynb in this environment (see instructions below).
+7. You should first run the xQML_tutorial.ipynb and NaMaster_tutorial.ipynb.
+Then you can run Likelihood_tutorial.ipynb, which uses the spectra produced and saved by the first two notebooks.

 ### xqml_env
 1. Create a conda environment with python 3.6.13 (tested) e.g. with the command "conda create -n xqml_env python=3.6.13"